Your most important question

 For a long, long, long time—O.K.
 Always.

-Sometimes, he seems too much; even a bit pushy, a lot too much.
+Sometimes, he seems too much, even pushy, a lot too much.

 Then, he seems O.K., in a friendly, caring way.